Getting your Trinity Audio player ready... |

 At this point, you may be wondering, how could GMAC have created GMAT percentile rankings with limited data available since November 2023?
 Great question!

 Typically, to calculate score percentiles, GMAC historically has used scoring data from all GMATs taken in a recent, continuous 3-year period.
-GMAC periodically recalculates these percentiles as time goes by, so that they always reflect the scores of recent test-takers.
+GMAC periodically recalculates these percentiles so that they always reflect the scores of recent test takers.

-Of course, GMAC doesn’t have 3 years of scoring data since the first test administrations that began in Q4 of 2023.
+Of course, GMAC doesn’t have 3 years of scoring data since the first test administrations that began in November of 2023.
 So, GMAC does not have 3 years of scoring data from that time period.
-That said, GMAC does have plenty of scoring data related to how test-takers perform on the question types that this new edition includes.
-After all, those question types already appear on the previous GMAT and on the Executive Assessment (EA).
+That said, GMAC does have plenty of scoring data related to how test takers perform on the question types that this new edition includes.
+After all, those question types already appear on the previous (legacy) GMAT and the Executive Assessment (EA).

 So, although the data doesn’t quite translate perfectly, they are still meaningful.
-Moreover, for the purpose of calculating these initial percentiles, GMAC used 5 years of data (from July 2017 to June 2022) instead of 3 years — a sample size of 866,664 tests.
-And the score percentile chart that was updated in August 2024, used the 5-year period (from July 2019 to June 2024), with a sample size of 596,155.
+Moreover, to calculate the initial percentiles, GMAC used 5 years of data (from July 2017 to June 2022) instead of 3 years — a sample size of 866,664 tests.
+And the score percentile chart that was updated in August 2025 used the 5-year period (from July 2020 to June 2025), with a sample size of nearly 550,520.
 That’s pretty significant!

 KEY FACT: